MyStatistics/Data-Deidentification_Excel/README.md

 # Data-Deidentification_Excel
-These two datasets are similated
+These two datasets are simulated.